-Whining in babies can be explained as a form of frustration due to the inability to perform an action or an unexpected outcome of a performed action.
-A baby may break into whining as a response to something or manifest feelings such as hunger, pain, and tiredness, generally from the fourth month of their life (1).
-A baby may whine for the first time in the fourth month or a couple of months later.
+Whining in babies can be explained as a form of frustration due to their inability to perform an action or an unexpected outcome of a performed action.
+A baby may start whining as a response to something or to express feelings such as hunger, pain, and tiredness.
+Babies usually start whining in the fourth month of their life, or a couple of months after that (1).

 Why Do Babies Whine?

-The reasons can range from being generic to a probable manifestation of a health ailment.
+The reasons for whining can range from boredom or frustration in general to a probable manifestation of a health ailment.
 Let’s see them all.

 1. Cannot communicate beyond a limited point

-Your baby will babble for the first time after he completes 4 months.
-You will notice that he babbles uniquely for certain specific actions.
-Despite that, his range of effective communication is limited, and he cannot share complex emotions through basic sounds.
-As a result, babies may resort to whining.
+Your baby will babble for the first time after the completion of four months.
+You will notice that they babble differently in different situations.
+Despite that, their range of effective communication is limited, and the baby cannot share complex emotions through basic sounds.
+As a result, most babies may resort to whining.
 In other words, whining is the best way for babies who cannot yet talk, to get their feelings across quickly.

-Babies have a limited vocabulary and minimal speech capabilities.
+Babies have limited vocabulary and minimal speech capabilities.
 The best way they can share their thoughts is through whining and crying.
-If your baby whines, then it is quite likely he is just hungry and is asking you to feed him.
+If your baby whines, then it is quite likely that the baby is asking you for a feed.

-Your little one requires a lot of rest and sleep, and any exerting activity such as a long car journey can tire him out quickly.
-If your baby whines after staying awake for long hours, then he is simply tired and wants to slip into a slumber.
-Usually, his whining will be accompanied by generally being irritable, having a bad temperament, and being disinterested in interacting with others.
+Your little one requires a lot of rest and sleep, and any exerting activity such as a long car journey can tire them out quickly.
+If your baby whines after staying awake for long hours, then it means that they are tired and want to slip into a slumber.
+Usually, whining in such cases will be accompanied by generally being irritable, having a bad temperament, and being disinterested in interacting with others.